johnpapa/awesome-angular-workshop/README.md

 `6-ngrx-data-begin` refactors `5-ngrx-end` to use _ngrx-data_ for Heroes.
 `6-ngrx-data-end` does the same to Villains.
-It demonstrates additional metadata features, including optimistic add and update, which require a client-side Id Generator for Adds (see VillainsService).
+It demonstrates additional metadata features, including optimistic add and update, which require a client-side Id Generator for Adds (see VillainService).

 ### 7-deploy